Trams in Karlsruhe: Modernisation and expansion

 The rolling stock was renewed with the procurement of 23 four-axle tram cars from 1954 and 75 six-and eight-axle articulated trams between 1959 and 1978, so that the pre-war two-axle trams were withdrawn from the operating fleet by the early 1970s.
 New vehicles introduced from 1969 allowed conductor-less operation and thus made further rationalisation of operations possible.

 The acquisition of the Alb Valley Railway and the Busenbach-Ittersbach railway along with the Albtal-Verkehrs-Gesellschaft (Alb Valley Transport Company, AVG) in 1957 and their regauging and connection to the tramway network allowed AVG vehicles to operate on the tracks of Verkehrsbetriebe Karlsruhe, giving direct services between the surrounding countryside and central Karlsruhe.
 Further enhancements in the region came after 1979 with the integration of the Hardt Railway in the AVG and the development of the Karlsruhe model of tram-train operations.
 In 1994, a common fare system was introduced with the establishment of the Karlsruher Verkehrsverbund (Karlsruhe Transport Association, KVV).
 In 1997, Verkehrsbetriebe Karlsruhe was converted into a public company, previously it had been a public utility owned by the city.

 Despite the extensive modernisation, passenger numbers stagnated between 1950 and 1985 at around 40 million annually.
 Passenger numbers only rose with the expansion of the network from the 1980s, the introduction of regular interval operations on a clock-face schedule and attractive fares and a greater environmental awareness among the people.
 In 1996, the VBK's trams carried 66 million passengers and the city's bus carried another ten million.
 Now, buses and trams carry 100 million passengers annually.

 The present situation

 Since the mid-1990s, the vehicle fleet has been renewed with the procurement of low-floor trams, so that the articulated trams of the 1960s and 1970s have been largely taken out of operations.
-The older vehicles are still in use only on tram line 5.
+The older vehicles were last used on tram line 5 in 2015.
 The latest enhancements to the tram network are the tramlines on Brauerstraße (2000), to the European School (2000), to Wolfartsweier (2004) and to Nordstadt (2006).
 In 2008, another depot was put into operation in Karlsruhe Oststadt.

 On 3 March 2011, construction started on a line from Tullastraße via Schlachthofstraße and Ludwig-Erhard-Allee to Baumeisterstraße.
 The 2.2 km long route with four new stops was opened after 18 months of construction on 8 September 2012 at a cost about €30 million.
 It is served by an extension of tram line 6 from Karlsruhe Hauptbahnhof at ten-minute intervals.